Fatal1ty/consul-options/README.rst

 How often do you wonder where to store the project settings?
 When your project is small it is not a big problem.
-But if your big project consists of dozens of microservices then there is the problem of centralized configuration management.
+But if your big project consists of dozens of microservices then there is a problem of centralized configuration management.
 The Сonsul have a key/value storage that is ideal for this.

 With **consul-options** you can define and use options in your code by a simple and elegant way.